2019 Intercollegiate Championship Tournament Logistics Information

 Teams and players in Division II are additionally subject to the Division II eligibility rules.
 Teams and players competing for the Undergraduate title in Division I are subject to the Undergraduate eligibility rules.

 Schools qualified to send teams to the ICT through their performances at Sectional Championship Tournaments (SCTs) held in February and at the 2019 Community College Championship Tournament (CCCT).
 Details about the way in which schools qualify for ICT and which players may represent a school at the ICT may be found on the ICT qualification page.
 This page also details the effects on players’ Division II eligibility of playing in an SCT or qualifying for or playing at an ICT.
 NAQT has answers for some frequently asked questions about eligibility.

 Invitations will be issued electronically as quickly as possible after the completion of the last Sectional Championship Tournament.

 Schools have one week from NAQT’s issuance of an invitation to accept or decline, though they may request an extension if additional time is required.
 The acceptance period may be shortened if invitations are awarded nearer to the actual tournament.
 To accept an invitation, see the section below on Registration.
-To decline an invitation, send an e-mail to firstname.lastname@example.org.
+To decline an invitation, write to firstname.lastname@example.org.
 (A team may later “un-decline” a declined invitation, in which case it will be placed first on the waitlist.)

 The expansion of the Division I field (from 2017’s 32 teams) is made possible by the continuing support of the ICT’s presenting sponsor, LetterOne.